Ed Bowes: Work

-In 1986, Ed Bowes was cinematographer for The Kitchen’s landmark multidisciplinary television production Two Moon July, directed by Tom Bowes and featuring many pioneers of performance and the new media, including Laurie Anderson, David Byrne, Brian Eno, Philip Glass, Bill T. Jones, and Cindy Sherman.
+In 1986, Ed Bowes was cinematographer for The Kitchen's landmark multidisciplinary television production Two Moon July, directed by Tom Bowes and featuring many pioneers of performance and the new media, including Laurie Anderson, David Byrne, Brian Eno, Philip Glass, Bill T. Jones, and Cindy Sherman.

 In 1980, Ed Bowes accepted a position at the School of Visual Arts, as both an instructor and a member of the B.F.A. thesis committee.
 From 1992–99, Bowes developed a video major in the MFA Photography and Video department at SVA.
 He was awarded the Distinguished Artist-Teacher Award.

-The year after the fall of the Berlin Wall, in 1990, Bowes’ summer breaks became dedicated to work with the Soros Open Society Foundation, which called on him to focus on the development of news services in television stations of Eastern European countries behind the Iron Curtain.
+The year after the fall of the Berlin Wall, in 1990, Bowes' summer breaks became dedicated to work with the Soros Open Society Foundation, which called on him to focus on the development of news services in television stations of Eastern European countries behind the Iron Curtain.
 This involved training local newscasters and news programmers in the principles of free journalism, as well as technical issues like editing, storage, and information technology.
 Over the course of five summers, he worked in Bosnia (Sarajevo), Kazakhstan, Russia (Moscow), Armenia, Croatia (Zagreb) and Macedonia.
 Ed Bowes also worked for Internews, which was supported by the Rockefeller Foundation and the United States government.
 In this capacity, he unexpectedly found himself in the position to help negotiate the funding for equipment for television stations in Sarajevo.

 After his assignments with the Open Society Foundation and Internews, Bowes began to spend his summers in Boulder, Colorado, working within the artistic community of the Naropa University Summer Writing Program and the Jack Kerouac School of Disembodied Poetics.
 He regularly showed his work at the University of Colorado, Boulder and the Boulder Public Library, and worked with Free Speech News.

 Ed Bowes returned to his own feature filmmaking with Picture Book (2001–03), in which he initiated the use of photographs, often influenced by paintings, to add emotional and dramatic content to the texts that ran throughout the film.
 The film premiered at Lincoln Center.

-Anne Waldman and Ed Bowes, Naropa University, Boulder, CO, July, 2023.
-Photo by Natalia Gaia.

 In 2003, Bowes began a series of short video projects with Anne Waldman, an active member of the Outrider experimental poetry movement.
 There are seven to date, including La Jolie Russe, after a poem by Apollinaire (2003); Menage (2004), based on a poem by Carl Rakosi; Colors in the Mechanism of Concealment (2004), based on a poem by Waldman; Tanks Under Trees (2007), made for a performance by choreographer Douglas Dunn; The Age of the Velocipede (2007) and GRRHH: A Tribute to Michael McClure (2009), both collaborations with the poet Lisa Jarnot; and Screen Screen Text (2010).